 Why does CMS have QIOs?

 CMS relies on QIOs to improve the quality of health care for all Medicare beneficiaries.
 Furthermore, QIOs are required under Sections 1152-1154 of the Social Security Act.
-CMS views the QIO Program as an important resource in its effort to improve quality and efficiency of care for Medicare beneficiaries.
+The QIO Program is an important resource in CMS’s effort to improve quality and efficiency of care for Medicare beneficiaries.
 Throughout its history, the Program has been instrumental in advancing national efforts to motivate providers in improving quality, and in measuring and improving outcomes of quality.

 QIO Reports to Congress